culturecreates/artsdata-data-model/naming_conventions.md

 ===================
 [Edit page](https://github.com/culturecreates/artsdata-data-model/blob/master/{{page.path}}) | <span id="last-modified"></span>

-Conventions for naming things will be added here as needed.
+Conventions for naming things.

-# Resource Names
+# Controlled Vocabularies and Ontologies
 ### Use
 * lowercase starting at http and until reaching the name of the class or property.
 This part is interchangeable with a short lowercase prefix.
 * following the last '/' please use camelCase.
 For properties the first letter is lowercase.
 For Classes the first letter is uppercase.